Role of Online Sourcing in Occupational Gender Segregation in IT

 Date Written: August 12, 2020

-Keywords: hiring, discrimination, diversity, gender inequality, race inequality, tech, text analytics, big data
+Keywords: hiring, online sourcing, discrimination, diversity, gender inequality, tech

 Suggested Citation: Suggested Citation